opendot/ml4a-invisible-cities/readme.md

 ![](./images/Venice-LA01.jpg)

 ### Training, evaluating, running
-We then used [vvvv](https://vvvv.org) as a tool to collect satellite map tiles and generate images to train the network.
-The training consisted in comparing the output images with a validation set, and then test it on our sketches.
+We then used [vvvv](https://vvvv.org) as a tool to collect both satellite imagery and associated labeled map tiles.
+We trained a conditional generative adversarial network to recontruct the satellite imagery from its map tiles.

 ![](./images/01.jpg)